MidWestOne Bank

 BIL took the brave decision to go for a ‘big bang’ deployment.
 “On the same day we replaced our legacy technology with Temenos core, Temenos Payments Hub (TPH) and Temenos Wealth Front Office, for our retail, corporate and private business lines!
 You only get to do that if you are totally confident in the new technology.”

 The implementation program was completed in October 2023.
-It involved Deloitte and LTIMindtree and included user testing, business operability and readiness tests, took around 20 months.
+It involved Deloitte and LTM and included user testing, business operability and readiness tests, took around 20 months.
 “Temenos was also a great support throughout”, says the spokesperson at the bank, recalling how some of the software development team in India even relocated to BIL’s offices for up to six months to work on the project.
 “Their dedication was incredible.
 They were a big reason why we went live successfully.”

 Breaking new ground